TZer0/tzer0.github.io/anglosphereukraine.md

 - Far right people are drawn to violence.
 An armed conflict allows them to get training and real-world experience.
 - Far right radicalisation is much more likely to occur when the nation you're in is under military attacks.

+## Claim: "Russia didn't send their best and they didn't want all of Ukraine"

+Yes, they did send their best and yes, the goal was to take all of Ukraine.
+They dropped paratroopers onto airfields day 1 and the did a wide attack basically over every single part of the border they could.

+The reason it all went so wrong for Russia is because Ukraine saw the writing on the wall and spent the last eight years preparing.
+Destabilising by encouraging regions to separate from a country (or doing so by force) followed by full-scale invasion is something that Russia has [done before](https://en.wikipedia.org/wiki/Russo-Georgian_War).

+This is an act of imperialism.

+## Why did the invasion happen?

+It is most likely a combination of factors.
+These are things I think may have contributed to the decision to invade, however, I need to stress: I'm no expert.
+- Putin might want a legacy in conquering Kyiv.
+It is an important city in both Ukraine's and Russia's history.
+It needs to be mentioned that Russia as a name can be interpreted as a threat to conquer all of the area that was historically a part of the [Kyivan Rus'](https://en.wikipedia.org/wiki/Kievan_Rus%27), especially when someone says "Greater Russia".
+- It might be literally petty revenge for a trade deal not going through, quoting from [The Guardian in 2013](https://www.theguardian.com/world/2013/sep/22/ukraine-european-union-trade-russia):
+> "We don't want to use any kind of blackmail.
+This is a question for the Ukrainian people," said Glazyev.
+"But legally, signing this agreement about association with EU, the Ukrainian government violates the treaty on strategic partnership and friendship with Russia."
+When this happened, he said, Russia could no longer guarantee Ukraine's status as a state and could possibly intervene if pro-Russian regions of the country appealed directly to Moscow.
+- Russia felt that Ukraine was slipping out of its sphere of influence and hence felt it would be better to capture and hold it to have a smaller border (with better terrain) to actually man against countries that are not pro-Russian.

+What it definitively isn't:
+- Defending the separatist republics - this could've been more easily achieved by focusing specifically on Eastern Ukraine, instead they stretched thin and have now risked everything.
+- Denazification -  please check [Wagner Group](https://en.wikipedia.org/wiki/Wagner_Group), named such due to Wagner being Hitler's favourite composer and do search up pictures of Dmitry Utkin (who uses "Wagner" as his callsign).
+Charity could've began at home.

+On top of that, letting the separatist republics happen and annexing Crimea was a violation of a [1997 treaty between Ukraine and Russia](https://en.wikipedia.org/wiki/Russian%E2%80%93Ukrainian_Friendship_Treaty).
+What little I can glean from this is that Russia should've in fact helped Ukraine deal with the separatist republics, let alone what a grave violating it was to enter Crimea.
+Russia never signalled its desire to end the treaty prior to failing to meet its obligations.

 ## Additional notes

 Please be careful about who you listen to.